 - As evidence of the ability to undertake doctoral work, an essay (not exceeding 1000 words) indicating, as specifically as possible, the student’s academic and professional goals in relation to the Telecommunications doctoral program and identifying potential areas and/or topics in which the student expects to pursue dissertation research.

-- Submission of scores from the Graduate Record Examination (GRE) taken within three years of the application.
+- Submission of scores from the Graduate Record Examination (GRE) taken within five years of the application.
 Scores on all three sections (verbal, quantitative, and analytical) of the GRE must be submitted.

 - At least three references from persons in the professional and academic communities.
 The faculty may, on occasion, require additional references.

 In addition, a candidate may elect to include the following optional material:

 - A complete curriculum vitae that provides an overview of education, work, publication, and other professional activities.